-I got up at 4:00 AM and prepared for my trip.
-I ate my breakfast then checked the Internet and was ready for Super Shuttle at 4:48 AM when they arrived two minutes early.
-I was their last stop and within ten minutes I was heading for security being TSA Pre Check and I zipped through.
+I arose at 4:00 AM and prepared for my trip then ate breakfast before checked the Internet and was then ready for Super Shuttle to arrive at 4:48 AM.
+They arrived two minutes early and I was their last stop.
+Within ten minutes I was heading for security being TSA Pre Check and I zipped through.
 Then I waited for my first of two flights to get me to Chicago.Southwest Airlines Flight 915 5/17/2018

-On this flight I finished reading the book and did my Sudoku puzzles that made that flight pass by quickly.
-I deplaned at Midway then took the shuttle to the Rental Car Center where I received a Nissan Sentra.
-I drove slowly through traffic down IL 50 to US 30 then made my way onto Interstate 57.
-I stopped at a KFC in Manteno and ate as I headed south and then at Champaign I took Interstate 74 the twenty miles to Monticello.
+I finished reading the book and did my Sudoku puzzles then deplaned at Midway and took the shuttle to the Rental Car Center where I received a Nissan Sentra.
+I drove slowly through traffic down Illinois 50 to US 30 then made my way onto Interstate 57.
+I stopped at a KFC in Manteno and ate as I headed south, then at Champaign, I took Interstate 74 the twenty miles to Monticello.
 I checked into the Best Western there and received a very nice gift basket from them.
-After storing my stuff in my room I drove the short distance over to the Monticello Railroad Museum.Southern Railway 401 Night Photo Session Monticello
+After storing my luggage in the room, I drove the short distance over to the Monticello Railway Museum.Southern Railway 401 Night Photo Session Monticello

-Southern 401 was built in December of 1907 and was at the time a larger locomotive, built with simplicity in mind.
-It is a 2-8-0 wheel arrangement, with a total locomotive weight of 82 tons, spread over 4 pairs of driving wheels, and a two wheel leading "truck".
+Southern 401 was built in December 1907 and was at the time a larger locomotive, built with simplicity in mind.
+It is a 2-8-0 wheel arrangement, with a total locomotive weight of 82 tons.
 This locomotive was purchased by the museum in 1967 from Alabama Asphaltic Limestone, in Margerum, Alabama.
-It was then shipped on a flat car to Decatur, IL, arriving there in January of 1968.
-It was unloaded and stored at Decatur until October of 1971, when it and 12 other pieces of equipment were moved by rail to the Museum site in Monticello.
+It was then shipped on a flat car to Decatur, Illinois, arriving there in January 1968.
+It was unloaded and stored at Decatur until October 1971, when it and 12 other pieces of equipment were moved by rail to the museum site.
 It was towed on its own wheels from Decatur to Monticello in 1971.
 From 1971 to 1995, the locomotive was on display in our collection of equipment, with occasional work being done to stabilize and prevent further deterioration to the locomotive.

 In 1995, a donor stepped forward with a proposal to return an operating steam locomotive to Monticello Railway Museum, one not having run here since 1987.
 To that end, a process was begun to identify what we felt was the best candidate for restoration.
 After considering several alternatives, it was decided to restore 401 to operational status.